fedexist/hw-install/readme.md

-This script is meant to automate the process of setup for the [https://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-installation/content/ch_Getting_Ready.html](installation of an Hortonworks cluster) via Ambari.
+This script is meant to automate the process of setup for the [installation of an Hortonworks cluster](https://docs.hortonworks.com/HDPDocuments/Ambari-2.4.2.0/bk_ambari-installation/content/ch_Getting_Ready.html) via Ambari.

 It includes: